matrixx567/MassSpectraPlot/README.rst

    - sphinxcontrib-napoleon
    - sphinx-rtd-theme

-TODO
+Documentation
 ----------------------------------------------------------------------

-* add documentation
-* add examples
+The documentation with examples and how-tos is available at `Read the Docs <http://massspectraplot.readthedocs.org>`.